Glock 44 Review: Is It Worth It?

 Glock 44 Background

 Glock makes the most popular handguns in America – there are more Glock pistols in the market than from any other manufacturer.
-And, the Glock 19 (compact-sized 9mm Glock) is Glock’s most popular model because it’s just the right size and capacity balance between a gun to shoot at the range and concealed carry.
+As a former special operations sniper and a Glock fan, I can attest to the reliability and versatility of these firearms.
+The Glock 19 (compact-sized 9mm Glock) is Glock’s most popular model because it’s just the right size and capacity balance between a gun to shoot at the range and for concealed carry.

 As a testament to the popularity of Glocks, there are a mind-numbing amount of aftermarket parts for upgrades to Glocks.
 Multiple companies have even come out with 22 LR rimfire conversions for Glocks.